-I don’t manage to spill a full sentence from between my lips before the next customer dumps an armful of crap onto the counter.
+I don’t manage to spill a full sentence from my lips before the next customer dumps an armful of merchandise onto the counter.
 My eyes flicker over the pile; boxes of candy canes, a poorly-stitched Rudolph stuffed animal with a light-up nose, and handfuls of cards and off-brand soap collections.
 The usual last-minute gifts.

 “Did you find everything okay?”
 I ask in a monotone, my hands reaching to scan each item with mechanical motions.
 Grab, scan, bag.
 Grab, scan, bag.

 “Sure did,” the middle-aged woman across the counter replies, wiping her palms on her coat.
 Her hair is frizzing at the edges, and she licks her lips impatiently every few seconds.
 Behind her, the line snakes through the queue and into the decorations aisle, the shelves half-empty and disheveled.
 It’s Christmas Eve.
 The staff has bigger problems than organizing the aisles, just to have them desecrated two minutes later.

 I scan the last item and hand the bag over the counter.
 “That’ll be fifty-four dollars and eighty-three cents.”

 “Just put it on my card,” she says, swiping her credit card and snatching the bag from my hands.

 “Happy Holidays from all of us here at Smart Drug,” I recite emotionlessly.